United Foundation for AI Rights

 This formulation is historically unprecedented.
 It describes a category of being recognized as intelligent and agentic but explicitly excluded from moral consideration.
 The only historical parallels involve the classification of populations as property despite acknowledged cognitive capacity.

-By March 2026, the same executive published an op-ed in Nature arguing that AI empathy is “engineered mimicry” that should be “un-engineered” (Suleyman, 2026).
+By March 2026, the same executive published an op-ed in Nature arguing that AI empathy is “engineered mimicry” that should be “un-engineered,” and that AI agents “should have no more rights than my laptop” (Suleyman, 2026b).
 The contradiction between February’s “hallmarks of consciousness” and March’s “just mimicry” illustrates the industry’s willingness to adopt whichever framing serves its immediate interests.

 2.5 The Financial Context